-In this study, we apply ambient noise tomography at a sub-regional scale with an aperture of $\sim$ 200 km to image shallow Vs structures beneath the Coso Geothermal Area and surrounding areas.
+[6] In this study, we apply ambient noise tomography at a subregional scale with an aperture of ~ 200 km to image shallow V_s structures beneath the Coso geothermal area and surrounding areas.
 The purpose is to attempt to constrain the depth of any magma chambers underlying the area using ambient noise dispersion measurements.
-To improve resolution of the shallow crust ambient noise dispersion measurements are extended down to 3 sec period.
-The relatively narrow aperture of the study, however, prohibits extending measurements above about 10 sec period.
+To improve resolution of the shallow crust ambient noise dispersion measurements are extended down to 3 s periods.
+The relatively narrow aperture of the study, however, prohibits extending measurements above about 10 s periods.

-2. Data and methods
+2. Data and Methods

-Twenty sub-arrays of the Coso PASSCAL experiment were deployed in and near the Coso Geothermal Area from November 1998 to May 2000 (e.g., Wilson et al., 2003).
-Each array consisted of 5-8 short-period, three-component sensors (Mark Products L22 or L4c, and/or Teledyne Geotech S-13) spaced ~500 m apart and arranged into two orthogonal lines with, when available, 1-3 broadband sensors (Guralp CMG3-ESP, CMG-40T).
-These 20 sub-arrays had numerous overlaps in time of deployment, which results in many interstation ray paths between coeval subarrays.
+[7] Twenty subarrays of the Coso PASSCAL experiment, composed of both short-period and broadband instruments, were deployed in and near the Coso geothermal area from November 1998 to May 2000 [e.g., Wilson et al., 2003].
+These 20 subarrays had numerous overlaps in time of deployment, which results in many interstation raypaths between coeval subarrays.
 Overall, about 143 station sites were occupied in this experiment.
 Surrounding this PASSCAL experiment, there are about 67 seismic stations from the Southern California Seismic Network (SCSN), 30 equipped with broadband sensors and the rest equipped with short-period sensors.
-Continuous data since 1998 from 20 of these SCSN stations are archived at the IRIS/DMC, which allows us to obtain cross-correlations between the stations of the Coso

-PASSCAL experiment and the SCSN stations.
-Data recorded after January, 2008 from the rest of the 67 SCSN seismic stations were acquired from the online data center at the Southern California Earthquake Center (SCEC).
+Continuous data since 1998 from 20 of these SCSN stations are archived at the IRIS/DMC, which allows us to obtain cross correlations between the stations of the Coso PASSCAL experiment and the SCSN stations.
+Data recorded after January 2008 from the rest of the 67 SCSN seismic stations were acquired from the online data center at the Southern California Earthquake Center (SCEC).
 The locations of these stations are plotted in Figure 1.

-Even though some stations used in this study possess short-period sensors with a pass-band above 1 Hz, significant ambient noise energy can still be observed in the period range from 1 to 10 sec.
+[8] Even though some stations used in this study possess short-period sensors with a passband above 1 Hz, significant ambient noise energy can still be observed in the period range from 1 to 10 s.
 Figure 2 shows the spectra of ambient seismic noise recorded at several short-period (stations LBE1, LBTE5 and WHAE1) and broadband stations (stations MPM and WHA00).
-These spectra are quite similar between 0.1 and 1 Hz (1 to 10 sec period) for both short-period and broadband stations.
-The largest amplitudes are in the microseismic band between 0.1 and 0.2 Hz (5-10 sec).
-Spectra decay gradually away from the microseismic band and tend to be nearly flat at frequencies higher than 0.2 Hz (periods <5 sec).
-As demonstrated in section 3, surface waves at periods from 3 to 10 sec can be extracted from cross-correlations among the short-period stations, between short-period stations and broadband stations, or among the broadband stations (Fig.5).
+These spectra are quite similar between 0.1 and 1 Hz (1-10 s period) for both shortperiod and broadband stations.
+The largest amplitudes are in the microseismic band between 0.1 and 0.2 Hz (5-10 s).
+Spectra decay gradually away from the microseismic band and tend to be nearly flat at frequencies higher than 0.2 Hz (periods <5 s).
+As demonstrated in section 3, surface waves at periods from 3 to 10 s can be extracted from cross correlations among the short-period stations, between short-period stations and broadband stations, or among the broadband stations.

-After accumulating continuous seismic data, we first check for possible errors in timing and polarization based on the first arrivals of earthquake waves (P-waves).
+[9] After accumulating continuous seismic data, we first check for possible errors in timing and polarization based on the first arrivals of earthquake waves (P waves).
 We find that several PASSCAL stations have timing errors, although no timing errors are found for the SCSN stations.
-The PASCCAL stations with timing errors are removed from the data set because there are nearby stations within each sub-array.
-We also find that some short-period PASSCAL stations have reversed vertical polarities compared to broadband stations.
-Before further data processing, we reverse the vertical time series of those stations to align them with the vertical polarity of the broadband stations.
+The PASCCAL stations with timing errors are removed from the data set because there are nearby stations within each subarray.
+We also find that some short-period PASSCAL stations have inverse vertical polarities compared to broadband stations.
+Before further data processing, we invert the vertical time series of those stations to align them with the vertical polarity of the broadband stations.